ninest/Shots/README.md

 - [x] Show how many cards the players have gone through
 - [x] Allow users to shuffle deck midgame
 - [x] Timer to show players how long they've been playing
+- [ ] Allow card packs to be retreived from web

 </details>